Robert Barnett (lawyer): Career

 In 1992, he became the personal attorney of Hillary Clinton (per her memoir) and assisted the Clintons when their aide Vince Foster committed suicide.
-After criticism arose as to whether it was appropriate for Barnett to represent so many newscasters and journalists who were reporting on the White House while also serving as lawyer to the Clintons; Barnett resigned from representing the Clintons turning his work over to fellow Williams, Connolly & Califano attorney David E. Kendall.
-He represented George Stephanopoulos in an incriminating book about the Clintons.
-In 1997, after his wife resigned from CBS, he went back to representing the Clintons, and helped to negotiate the sale of their post-presidential memoirs; and helped former Clinton officials to secure new employment (Donna Shalala as president of the University of Miami and Lawrence Summers as president of Harvard University.
-He also represented Dick Cheney, Laura Bush, Jenna Bush, George Tenet, Alan Greenspan, and Tony Blair in securing book contracts and advances with publishers.
-In December 2000, he auctioned Hillary Clinton's memoirs to Simon & Schuster for $8 million - then the 2nd-largest advance ever paid for a nonfiction title; and followed it in August 2001 with Bill Clinton's memoirs for $10 million, the largest nonfiction advance to date.
-He later secured multimillion-dollar book deals for Tim Russert; Edward Kennedy; Karl Rove (purchased by former client Mary Maitlin); and in 2004, Barack Obama with the reissuance of Dreams From My Father and sell The Audacity of Hope and Change We Can Believe In.
-Despite this, he remained a Hillary Clinton supporter and assisted her preparing for all her debates against Obama.
-Barnett prided himself on representing clients regardless of political affiliation and also assisted outgoing Republican officials Karen Hughes and Ari Fleischer in finding new positions.
+After criticism arose as to whether it was appropriate for Barnett to represent so many newscasters and journalists who were reporting on the White House while also serving as lawyer to the Clintons; Barnett resigned from representing the Clintons turning his work over to fellow Williams & Connolly attorney David E. Kendall.
+He represented George Stephanopoulos in a book about the Clintons.
+In 1997, he went back to representing the Clintons, and helped to negotiate the sale of their post-presidential memoirs; and helped former Clinton officials to secure new contracts (Donna Shalala as president of the University of Miami and Lawrence Summers as president of Harvard University.
+He also represented Dick Cheney, Laura Bush, Jenna Bush, Alan Greenspan, and Tony Blair in securing book contracts and advances with publishers.
+In December 2000, he auctioned Hillary Clinton's memoirs to Simon & Schuster for $8 million - then the 2nd-largest advance ever paid for a nonfiction title; and followed it in August 2001 with Bill Clinton's memoirs for the largest nonfiction advance to date.
+He secured multimillion-dollar book deals for Tim Russert; Edward Kennedy; Karl Rove (purchased by former client Mary Maitlin); and in 2004, Barack Obama with the reissuance of Dreams From My Father and sell The Audacity of Hope and Change We Can Believe In.
+Despite this, he remained a Hillary Clinton supporter and assisted her preparing for all her primary debates against Obama.
+Barnett prided himself on representing clients regardless of political affiliation and also assisted outgoing Republican officials Henry Paulson, George W. Bush, and other serving candidates.

 He also served as a practice debate opponent for many Democratic presidential and vice-presidential candidates.
+In 2004, Barnett served on Board of Trustees of the John F. Kennedy Center for the Performing Arts and, in 2015, he served as senior counsel for the center.